stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

           else Skip s''
 ```

-This is gives us some speed and space improvements:
+This gives us some speed and space improvements:

 ```
 benchmarking fusedFilter